condense9/hark-lang/README.md

 **Data out**: Use the Python libraries you already have for database access.
 Teal just connects them together.

-**Testing**: There is a local runtime too, so you can thoroughly test Teal programs before deployment (using minio and localstack for any additional infrastructure that your code uses).
+**Testing**: Teal runs locally, so you can thoroughly test Teal programs before deployment (using minio and localstack for any additional infrastructure that your code uses).

 | Teal is like...                     | But...                                                                                                   |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------|